sanjaix21/krakeneye/README.md

 ---

 **Raise the Kraken.** 🏴‍☠️
-Built with Go and the spirit of piracy.
+Built with Go and the spirit of piracy by [sanjaix21](https://github.com/sanjaix21)